 Step Off!
 Magazine: San Diego has a relatively small but dedicated Hip-Hop community as you were saying compared to other regions in California such as L.A. or the Bay Area.
 Do you agree?
 And if so why do you think that is and how has that impacted your experience here in San Diego in regards to the Hip-Hop scene.

 Step Off!
-Magazine: Well you mentioned the new stuff, on the flip side, some would argue that in recent years we’ve witnessed an increase in social consciousness and even activism out side of music from Hip-Hop artist which we have not seen in the genre on a mainstream level at least in a very long time.
-Do you believe were currently living in an era where activism and social conscious is making a huge comeback in Hip-Hop now.
+Magazine: Well you mentioned the new stuff, on the flip side, some would argue that in recent years we’ve witnessed an increase in social consciousness and even activism outside of music from Hip-Hop artist which we have not seen in the genre on a mainstream level at least in a very long time.
+Do you believe we’re currently living in an era where activism and social consciousness is making a huge comeback in Hip-Hop now?
 Do you think artists are doing enough right now or do you think there’s still work that needs to be done?

 Real J. Wallace: Thank you for reminding me of that too because it be so easy to be reminded of the other stuff, people are hitting it pretty hard.
 J. Cole I could listen to his interviews, his interviews are on point especially when he’s talking about social and political things I really like what he’s doing.
 Kendrick is killing it, Killer Mike is killing it, that stuff is still happening.
 There’s so much stuff I don’t even know if we’re going to be able to process this transition in time.
 I remember in middle school and realized I had like ten thousand songs on my computer and thinking how am I going to be able to remember all of these things?
 There’s so much good stuff that’s happening, there’s so much bad stuff that’s happening, there’s so much policy, so much war; how could we possibly digest all of this?
 Is it even possible?
 But, all of those people are killing it and I’m very happy about all of that stuff.